Moisture meter for pressure treated wood

 Why buy this Moisture meter for pressure treated wood?

-These are the numbers that make the WM700A a practical choice for PT lumber and multi-material inspections, not marketing specs, but field-relevant limits:
+These are the numbers that make the moisture meter for treated wood a practical choice for PT lumber and multi-material inspections, not marketing specs, but field-relevant limits:

 Perfect for Framers, Deck Builders, and Restoration Contractors: